bronz3beard/react-marketing-tools/README.md

     import App from './App'

     /*
+        TOKENS are optional
-        const TOKENS = { // all TOKENS are optional
+        const TOKENS = {

-            IP_INFO_TOKEN: 'SOME_TOKEN', // if withDeviceInfo is true you must supply this token.
+            // if withDeviceInfo is true you must supply this token.
+            IP_INFO_TOKEN: 'SOME_TOKEN',

             // if analyticsType = analyticsPlatform.GOOGLE the below tokens must be supplied.
             GA4_PUBLIC_API_SECRET: 'SOME_TOKEN',
             PUBLIC_MEASUREMENT_ID: 'SOME_TOKEN',
         }
     */

-    // These are the keys for the values you want to include in your user data
+    // These are the keys for the values you want to include from your user data
-    // these must be included for any user data to be collected by analytics const includeUserKeys = [
+    // these must be included for any user data to be collected by analytics event if user data is hardcoded when passed in. const includeUserKeys = [
         'firstName',
         'lastName',
     ]

     const analyticsConfig = {
-        appName: 'my-awesome-app',
+        appName: 'my-awesome-app', // required
-        eventActionPrefix: {
+        eventActionPrefix: { // this will extend the default values of eventActionPrefix
             ACTION: 'ACTION',
             OTHER_EVENT_NAME_TYPE: 'OTHER_EVENT_NAME_TYPE'
+        },
-        }, // this will extend the default values of eventActionPrefix
+        globalEventActionList: { // this will extend the default values of globalEventActionList
-        globalEventActionList: {
             SIGN_IN: 'SIGN_IN',
             SIGN_UP: 'SIGN_UP',
             IMPORTANT_BUTTON_CLICKED: 'IMPORTANT_BUTTON_CLICKED'
-        }, // this will extend the default values of globalEventActionList
+        },
-        // TOKENS,
+        // TOKENS // (optional),
         includeUserKeys,
-        withDeviceInfo: true, // has default value
+        withDeviceInfo: true, // (optional) has default value
-        withServerLocationInfo: false, // has default value
+        withServerLocationInfo: false, // (optional) has default value }
-    }

     buildConfig(analyticsConfig)